SDR to HDR

 image

 You can find the SDR-to-HDR mode in the upper screen right side of the application within the “Control Sidebar”.
-This is just above the “Enhancement” Menu.
-Click in this area to enable and reveal a drop down menu.
+This is between "Frame Interpolation" and “Stabilization”.
+Click in the sider button for the SDR to HDR to enable and reveal a drop down menu.

 image